okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/main/index.md

 * If the credentials are verified, the external service responds to Okta with a command to import the password and sign in the user.
 * If the credentials aren't verified, the user isn't signed-in and the password isn't imported.

-> **Tip:** For another in-depth look at a password import inline hook implementation, see [Migrate user Passwords with Okta's Password Hook](https://developer.okta.com/blog/2020/09/18/password-hook-migration).
+> **Tip:** For another in-depth look at a password import inline hook implementation, see [Migrate user Passwords with the Okta Password hook](https://developer.okta.com/blog/2020/09/18/password-hook-migration).

 ## Get submitted credentials